charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 Right now, I can't get it to work on Cloud 9.
 Edit your code there.
 Test everything but the button click.
 If all is clean:

-- Push your code from Cloud 9 to GitHub
+- Push your code from Cloud 9 or Pristine Lubuntu to GitHub.
 - Log into AWS.
 - Pull your repository on AWS (Clone first if necessary, but your repository should already be on AWS, so you shouldn't need to clone.
 Don't clone unless your repository is not already on your AWS server.
 If it is there, just pull.
 Don't clone.)
 - Edit your security group in the EC2 console to open ports 30025 and 30026